 Iva returned to my location after about 65 minutes.

 We loaded my bike into his vehicle and returned to the start.

 DNF on the Bahama Beach (total ride: 7.9-miles, ~40-min in-motion incl. walking time).

-Only second and third riders to do so in the five-plus years of existence.
+Only second and third riders to DNF in the five-plus years of the route's existence.